Demand planning for the COVID-19 recovery will be complex – five steps for coronavirus recovery teams to take now

 Currency fluctuations for businesses with extensive international commerce

 By investing the time to decompose your data, you’ll be able to identify anomalies that contribute to both incremental and decremental impact.
 This means your company can create a more adaptive and proactive recovery strategy.
 This work will require the investment of team time and potentially new data sources such as PredictHQ, but it will have a transformative impact on your demand forecasting in the recovery and for many years to come.
-McKinsey recently published a useful guide for chief data officers on utilising new data sources, building secure data ecosystems and using both to inform your stress scenarios.
+McKinsey recently published a useful guide for chief data officers on utilizing new data sources, building secure data ecosystems and using both to inform your stress scenarios.

 2. Establish a quantitative baseline and your temporally dynamic changing feature for the coronavirus recovery rate

 The demand analysis outlined in the previous step will identify your updated quantitative baseline, as well as the levers you can pull to impact it.

 You will now need to factor in your COVID-19 recovery rate.
 This recovery rate will evolve rapidly, and differently for each industry and market.
 It's important to keep your 2020 forecast data so you know how to formulate your coronavirus recovery rate as a temporally dynamic changing feature.

 This will establish your estimated baseline for demand recovery and enable your models to evolve accurately as new information becomes available such as restrictions lifting and sectors in lockdown re-opening.